-It’s never a good idea to remove wasps on your own.
+It’s never a good idea to tackle wasp removal on your own.
 Based on the points mentioned above, you could be dealing with an aggressive swarm that goes after you and anyone in the surrounding area.

-If you’ve discovered a wasp infestation at your home, your best option is to call an exterminator.
+If you’ve discovered you’re in need of wasp nest removal at your home, your best option is to call a professional wasp exterminator.
 How can Eliminate ‘Em help?

 - We find all wasp nests on your property, including difficult-to-reach areas below the surface.

-- We offer tips for keeping wasps off your property and assist with any long-term pest control.
-We may address your garbage, landscaping and other outdoor habits.
+- We offer tips for keeping these stinging pests off your property and assist with any long-term wasp pest control.
+We may address your garbage, landscaping, and other outdoor habits.

 - Per your request, we can arrive in unmarked vans.

-Eliminate ‘Em offers your family safe, quick and reliable wasp extermination.
+Eliminate ‘Em offers your family safe, quick, and reliable wasp control.